sketchedgrey/sketchedgrey/README.md

 # sketchedgrey
-Yo!
+"Yo!
 I'm just a guy who knows very little, but wants to know a lot.
-Help the computer.
+Help the computer."
 ~Jabrils

 ## About myself!